flopezag/fiware-testbed-deploy/doc/admin.md

     fiwaretestbeddeploy/launch_vm.py

 The *launch_vm.py* ends in a few seconds, showing the floating IP.
+Then, it is possible to connect to the ubuntu account of the server (using the SSH key at *~/.ssh/testbedskuld_key*).
+    ssh ubuntu@floating_ip

-Although it is already possible to connect to the ubuntu account of the server (using the SSH key at *~/.ssh/testbedskuld_key*), the installation is still running inside the VM and needs a few minutes to complete.
+Although the VM is active, the installation is still running inside the VM and needs a few minutes to complete.
 Usually the installation process lasts between 10 and 20 minutes.
 The job is finished after the file *config_vars* is copied into the */home/ubuntu* folder inside the virtual machine.